Skip to main content

 The agent reads the target app’s published endpoint list, including any documentation added alongside the API routes.

-Agent calls go through the same permission checks as SDK calls.
-The agent cannot bypass grants:
+Agent calls go through the same checks as SDK calls — the agent can’t bypass them:

 • Built-in rate limits apply

-If a call is denied, the agent will tell you why and suggest setting up the appropriate grant.
+If a call is denied, the agent tells you why and what to enable to allow it.

 Examples